snappas/ScalaConfigCleaner/README.md

 2. Download the [zip of this repository]
 3. Extract zip some place
 4. Open command prompt in the extracted directory containing build.sbt
+* (Hint: Shift + Right Click on the folder extracted on Windows and choose Open command window here)
 5. Type `sbt assembly` to generate the .jar file in `target\scala-2.11`
 6. Run the .jar file to start the application